publicdirectory/publicdirectory-old/README.md

 ### How often will the directory get updated?

-We will look to update it once a day with new submissions.
+We will look to update it as we get new submissions.

 ### What is your policy on abuse, harrassement, and free speech?